 Peter Rosengren presented our blockchain based solution for supply chain management and collaborative manufacturing at the IoT & Data Science 2018 conference in Vienna.
 The conference addressed the optimisation of automated business with data.
 As IoT and Big Data are currently connecting to the “Industrial Internet”, which uses sensors, applications and technologies to collect and analyse data from all possible sources, analysis results can be used to improve business processes, reduce costs, and unlock new revenue streams.
 In cooperation with our partners Atos and In-Jet we organised a workshop focused on the theme: “In the Wake of IoT – Digitalization of Everything from Supply Chain Management to Outdoor Rock Concerts”.

-We have been eelcted as a membeer of the OPC Foundation.
-OPC is the interoperability standard for the secure and reliable exchange of data in the industrial automation space and in other industries.
+We have been elected as a member of the OPC Foundation.
+OPC is the interoperability standard for secure and reliable exchange of data in the industrial automation space and in other industries.
 It is platform independent and ensures the seamless flow of information among devices from multiple vendors.
 The OPC Foundation is responsible for the development and maintenance of this standard.

 Today the acronym OPC stands for Open Platform Communications.